bibles-org/crosswdk/README.md

 ---

 ## Credit
-This project is a heavily modified version of [@SergiusTheBest/FindWDK](https://github.com/SergiusTheBest/FindWDK).
+This project is a heavily modified and rebranded version of [@SergiusTheBest/FindWDK](https://github.com/SergiusTheBest/FindWDK).